Sustainable Rural Economic Development Project

 This project will impact thousands of families by increasing their harvest through more productive and sustainable farming techniques, providing access to more profitable local and international markets and see innovative irrigation systems installed to allow a more diverse range of crops to be grown.

-This project is a part of the NZ Government match scheme in which ADRA contribute 25% for projects in the Asia.
+This project is a part of the NZ Government match scheme in which ADRA contribute 25% for projects in South East Asia.
 To help ADRA with this contribution please click on the donate button above

 Project Length: 2016 – 2018